 What is stock trading?

-Stock trading is the buying and selling of stocks on a stock exchange.
+Trading stocks is the buying and selling of stocks on a stock exchange.
 The idea is to buy while it is low in value and sell when it is high.
 However, some prefer to buy and hold with the hope of earning profits(dividends).
-Stock trading involves looking for opportunities in the stock market and capitalising on them.
+Trading Stocks involves looking for opportunities in the stock market and capitalizing on them.

 What is a Speculator trader?